Profile: Elsa Van Der Westhuizen, Lower School Liaison and Kindergarten Teacher at North Jakarta Intercultural School (NJIS)

-Obviously, my little monsters as I love calling them.
+Obviously, working with my little “monsters” as I love calling them.
 It is important for me to make sure that my students are happy and comfortable at school.
-It is also important for me to make sure they develop a love for learning and reading so that they can be successful at school and so that they are ready for their entire school career – they have a long way to go!
+It is also important for me to make sure they develop a love for learning and reading so that they can be successful at school and so that they are ready for their entire school career – they still have a long way to go!

 What sets the early childhood program at NJIS apart from your competitors?

-On top of using internationally renowned learning materials and incorporating the use of multimedia, we follow a Regio Amelio approach to teaching where it is done according to student’s interests.
-Instructions are differentiated based on an individual’s needs and development.
+On top of using internationally renowned learning materials and incorporating the use of multimedia, we follow a Regio Amelio approach to teaching where it is done according to student interests.
+Instructions are differentiated, based on individual needs and development.
 Teachers also provide provocations to further the interests of their students, for example, if a student loves building then they would be given exercises to build an item using a variety of materials.
 Free play (student lead play with teachers only intervening if/when needed) forms an important part of our curriculum.

 What do you like to do during your free time?